-8 free destinations you must visit on Oahu
+8 of the Best Free Destinations you must visit in Oahu

 World renowned surfing competitions are usually held during the winter months when the waves are ginormous!
 I unexpectedly attended the Volcom Pipe Master in January 2016 and my gosh it was incredible!

 Tip: Head to Shark's Cove to chill out with some sea turtles sun bathing on the beach shore.
 You really can't go wrong with any of the beaches on Oahu but if I must choose one to highly recommend on the North Shore it's gotta be Sunset beach.